usc-isi-i2/t2wml-annotation/docs/index.md

 ![User Workflow](image_02.png "User Workflow: Annotate Spreadsheets")

-### Step 1: Create Dataset

-Users will have to create the `dataset` as specified in cell `B1` in the annotated spreadsheet, if it does not already exist.
-The Upload Annotated Spreadsheet API will return a validation error in case the `dataset` either:

-- does not exist or ,
-- does not match the dataset in the API URL (see Step 3)

-How to create a dataset is explained in the `Create a new dataset` section in this [jupyter noteboook](https://github.com/usc-isi-i2/datamart-api/blob/development/Datamart%20Data%20API%20Demo.ipynb)

-### Step 2: Annotate Spreadsheet
+### Step 1: Annotate Spreadsheet (with dataset metadata)

-Next step is to annotate the spreadsheet, as described in this document.
+First step is to annotate the spreadsheet, as described in this document.
 The upload Annotated Spreadsheet API will validate the annotation in terms of,

 - presence of required roles